Howest-DAE-GD/SubmissionChecker/README.md

 # WPF_CppSubmissionChecker
-WPF application that speeds up the checking process of a large number of C++ Projects This tool allows you to check student submissions one by one, without the need of unpacking everything first.
+WPF application that speeds up the checking process of a large number of C++ Projects.
+This tool allows you to check student submissions one by one, without the need of unpacking everything first.

 <h1>Usage instructions</h1>